Reminiscences of June, a Traveling Grandmother

 The Pastors of the Redeemer Lutheran Church

-The only Pastor in 1958 when June joined Redeemer was Arnold M. Stone.
+Pastor Arnold M. Stone became the Fridley Redeemer Pastor in January of 1958.
+The only Pastor in 1958 when June joined Redeemer was Pastor Stone.
 Compared to present day standards, Pastor Stone would probably be considered a no-nonsense type Pastor.
 Because of this characteristic and in conjunction with his name, he was fondly but not openly referred to by the church young people as "Rocky".
 When Pastor Stone first joined the Redeemer family on January 1st of 1958, he was initially assisted by Oliver "Ollie" Olson a Youth Director, who later became an ordained minister.
 In the late 1960's, Associate Pastor J. Henry Bergren assisted Pastor Stone.
 In November 1973 the Associate Pastor assisting Pastor Stone was Leroy A. Erlandson.

 In 1979 Pastor Gene H. Hermeier accepted a call to be the Redeemer Senior Pastor following the retirement of Pastor Stone.
-Pastor Hermeier's associate Pastors in the early 1980's were Pastor Daniel "Dan" D.Rudquist and Visitations Pastor Clifton "Clif" E. Trued.
-Associate Pastor Paul Cross later joined them.
+Pastor Hermeier's associate Pastors in the 1980's and early 1990's were Pastor Daniel "Dan" D.Rudquist (1980) and Visitations Pastor Clifton "Clif" E. Trued.
+(1982).
+Associate Pastor Paul Cross (1990) later joined them.

 June recalls that Pastor Cross had his own trademark.
 He finished every prayer with – "and all Gods Saints said, Amen."
 The congregation always joined in with a rousing "Amen".